christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Alexander was a Sarmatian dragon-king who was the son of Ateas the Scythian aka Artaxerxes
     II Memnon ("Kai Bahman") and half-brother of Darius III ("Darab").
     In India he took the regional aliases of Chandragupta Maurya ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
 "Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" in Sanskrit/Hindi.
 "Gupta" = Hidden)).
+Greek sources (Megasthenes) refer to Chandragupta Maurya as "Sandrokottos" with the Sandro- deriving from Alexandros).
 "Aži-ander": Aži
     (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man".
 Ptolemy I Soter was his biological son with Barsine (Scythian priestess) and was his dragon-born heir, and Caesar was their bloodline successor.
 The Persian narrative is a Flavian forgery to hide their stolen legacy.
 Alexander conquered